lerouxrgd/recloser/README.md

 # recloser

 A concurrent [circuit breaker][cb] implemented with ring buffers.

-The `Recloser` struct provides a `call(...)` method to wrap function calls that may fail, will eagerly reject them when some `failure_rate` is reached, and will allow them again after some time.
+The `Recloser` struct provides a `call(...)` method to wrap function calls that may fail, it will eagerly reject them when some `failure_rate` is reached, and it will allow them again after some time.
-Future aware ``call(...)` is also available through an `r#async::AsyncRecloser` wrapper.
+Future aware `call(...)` is also available through an `r#async::AsyncRecloser` wrapper.

 The API is based on [failsafe][] and the ring buffer implementation on [resilient4j][].